knee-koh/MarIOnette/README.md

 1. Download the Marionette.zip file from the Blender Plugin folder (<ins>for Blender version 4.2 or higher; for older versions of blender please download MarIOnette release 1.0.4 or older </ins>).
 2. Open Blender
 3. Go to edit > preferences
-4. Select "Add Ons"
+4. Select "Get Extensions" or Add-ons"
-5. Click on "Install" in the upper right
+5. Click on the down arrow in the top right of the Preferences window, then "Install from Disk"
 6. A browser should pop up.
-Navigate to the .zip file you downloaded and select it
+Navigate to the .zip file you downloaded, select it and press "Install from Disk"
-7. Click on the check box next to the add-on to enable it
-8. To view MarIOnette, press 'N' to bring up the side bar
+7. To view MarIOnette, press 'N' to bring up the side bar

 ### Installation on Windows
 1. Download the Marionette.zip file from the Blender Plugin folder (<ins>for Blender version 4.2 or higher; for older versions of blender please download MarIOnette release 1.0.4 or older </ins>).
-2. (IMPORTANT) Open Blender as Administrator
+2. <ins>(IMPORTANT)</ins> Open Blender as Administrator
 3. Go to edit > preferences
-4. Select "Add Ons"
+4. Select "Get Extensions" or Add-ons"
-5. Click on "Install" in the upper right
+5. Click on the down arrow in the top right of the Preferences window, then "Install from Disk"
 6. A browser should pop up.
-Navigate to the .zip file you downloaded and select it
+Navigate to the .zip file you downloaded, select it and press "Install from Disk"
-7. Click on the check box next to the add-on to enable it
-8. To view MarIOnette, press 'N' to bring up the side bar
+7. To view MarIOnette, press 'N' to bring up the side bar

 ### Setup
 1. Add actuators inside the actuator panel